 “… conventional computers, despite their undoubted computational skills, have not exhibited the slightest spark of consciousness, nor any signs of the general intelligence endowed by conscious minds.”
 (McFadden, 2020) p9.

-But if electromagnetic fields cause consciousness, why isn’t a toaster conscious?
-CEMI theory argues that the electromagnetic field encodes brain data, like a thought, which is then read by the consciousness it creates.
-McFadden argues that we download information from the brain’s electromagnetic field as we download songs from a Wi-Fi field.
+But if electromagnetic fields are conscious, why isn’t a toaster conscious?
+CEMI theory argues that the brain’s electromagnetic field encodes data, like a thought, that is then read by the consciousness it creates.
+McFadden argues that we download information from the brain’s electromagnetic field as we download songs from a Wi-Fi field, and a toaster can’t do that.

-On the other hand, if the conscious observer is in the field, it must be physical as both Pockett and McFadden assume the electromagnetic field creating consciousness is physical:
+On the other hand, if the observer is in the field, then it can’t observe itself, as observer and observed can’t be the same entity.